 Glitch-Free Redundancy.
-Symetrix Radius, Prism, Edge, xIn 12, and xOut 12 Dante-enabled products support glitch–free redundancy, enabling a secondary physical network to duplicate the audio traffic on the primary network, automatically preventing audio loss or interruption in the event of a primary network connectivity problem.
+Symetrix Radius, Radius NX, Edge, xIn 12, and xOut 12 Dante-enabled products support glitch–free redundancy, enabling a secondary physical network to duplicate the audio traffic on the primary network, automatically preventing audio loss or interruption in the event of a primary network connectivity problem.

 Unicast or Multicast.
 Dante channels can be configured as either unicast or multicast making the best use of available bandwidth.
 Unicast provides direct point-to-point connections; multicast streams audio to multiple destinations simultaneously.

 Ease of Programming.
 Composer is used to program Symetrix Dante equipped DSPs and analog I/O expanders.
 In addition to the programming of Symetrix devices, Composer also natively configures the setup and routing of select third-party Dante endpoints.
 Integrators can design a complete end-to-end DSP signal path using just one application.

 The Symetrix Dante Advantage.
 We provide our customers with a network audio solution that is flexible, dependable, scalable, and supportable.
 In short, just what you’d expect from an industry standard … and just what you’d expect from Symetrix.

 User Control of Symetrix DSP Systems Flexible and Extensible Easy to Install…

 Designed for Use with Symetrix Dante-enabled DSPs Software Setup Using Composer Low…